eeevgeniev/EConnect/README.md

 Connection<SqliteConnection>.AddOrUpdateParser(new ModelParser());
 ```

-Where the parser must implement interface `EConnect.Interfaces.IParser<TModel>`.
+Where the parser must implement interface `SQLEConnect.Interfaces.IParser<TModel>`.
 With the following structure:

 ```
 // for multiple results